EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 	- none (nothing can be disclosed about the condition).
 - does not have support for recursive conditions:
 	- for expressing policies based on chains of credentials/properties;
-	- for supporting delegation and recursion (e.g., “the certiﬁcation authority signing a user’s credential has been directly or indirectly delegated by a particular authority preferred by the server”).
+	- for supporting **delegation** and **recursion** (e.g., “the certiﬁcation authority signing a user’s credential has been directly or indirectly delegated by a particular authority preferred by the server”).

 ----------------------------------------------------------------

-# Privacy and Data Protection in Emerging Scenarios

-## Privacy and integrity of data storage
+# Privacy and integrity of data storage

 slide 2/268

-### Contributions and advancements
+## Contributions and advancements
 The research community has been very active and produced several contributions and advancements.
 E.g.,:
 - solutions for protecting conﬁdentiality of stored data;
 - indexes supporting different types of queries;